NYC Multifamily

 NYC multifamily investment property refers to residential rental buildings purchased as income-producing investments in New York City — including walk-up apartment buildings, pre-war elevator buildings, rent-stabilized portfolios, mixed-use retail-over-residential, and new-construction rental towers across Manhattan, Brooklyn, Queens, and the Bronx.

 Selling rent-stabilized NYC multifamily property is almost always best handled off-market.
 The buyer pool is specialized, pricing is sensitive to tenant disclosure, and confidentiality protects both rent roll integrity and tenant relations.
-Skyline Properties runs confidential rent-stabilized sales as a core part of its practice.
+Skyline Properties runs confidential rent-stabilized sales as a core part of its practice — Robert Khodadadian personally walks every stabilized building and manages all tenant-facing communication.

 Schedule a confidential consultation with Skyline Properties.
 Robert Khodadadian provides confidential, no-obligation broker opinions of value for NYC multifamily investment property — typically delivered within a few business days with full underwriting support.